jvansch1/ycharts-wiki/Developer-Environment-Setup.md

 vagrant ssh
 python manage.py security_lists_store_lists_and_sets
 ```
-This will take a few hours.
+> NOTE: This will take a few hours.
+While this is happening, configure your PyCharm editor.

+## Configure PyCharm

+Follow the steps here to configure PyCharm: https://github.com/ycharts/ycharts/wiki/PyCharm-Configuration

 ## Local User account